This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

-When we moved into our new house this past year, one of our sweet neighbors brought us the most delicious loaf of cranberry banana bread!
+Shortly after we moved into our new house this past year, one of our sweet neighbors brought us the most delicious loaf of cranberry banana bread!

 I had never made banana bread with cranberries before, but after tasting her bread, I knew I wanted to try to make something similar myself.
-After tweaking this recipe a few times, it’s finally how I wanted it!

 Tips for Making Cranberry Banana Bread